 - Reduced stress and anxiety - Even watching a beautiful fish swimming provides you with something to focus on to help reduce your stress and anxiety.

 - Added Peace of Mind- Living in a gated community such as Serenity at Meridiana has many benefits such as limited access to your property.
 However, having a furry friend gives you extra peace of mind, especially when you live alone.

 Spending time with pets, laughing at their silly antics, cuddling, playing, walking, or just basking in their adoration and affection can often help improve your mental and physical wellbeing.

 How do Pets Provide Routine in Retirement?

-As well as benefiting your mental health, simply having a pet helps give you a new purpose.
-You have a schedule you have to follow that helps get you up and move for these daily duties, including the following:
+As well as benefiting your mental health, simply having a pet can help give you a new purpose.
+Following a schedule gets you up and moving for daily duties, including:

 How Pets Help Foster a Sense of Community?

-However, pets provide companionship, no matter the type of animal or the size of the animal.
+Pets provide companionship, no matter the type of animal or the size.
 Pets become part of your family and are a constant source of entertainment and conversation, whether you live with your partner or you live alone.
-There are so many animals out there that make great pets, no matter your level of animal experience or the time you have to devote to them.
 From guinea pigs to Mastiffs, pets enhance your retirement in so many ways.
 If you want to adjust to the idea, you could even volunteer at your local pet shelter; however, you’ll probably find yourself coming home with a new animal companion!